aimagelab/mammoth/docs/datasets/index.rst

 - **get_data_loaders**: This function should take care of downloading the dataset if necessary, make sure that it contains samples and labels for
 **only** the current task (you can use the **store_masked_loaders** function), and create the data loaders.

-- **store_masked_loaders**: This function is defined in :ref:`continual_dataset` and takes care of masking the data loaders to return only the data for the current task.
+- **store_masked_loaders**: This function is defined in :ref:`module-continual_dataset` and takes care of masking the data loaders to return only the data for the current task.
 It is used by most datasets to create the data loaders for each task.
     - If the ``--permute_classes`` flag is set to ``1``, it also applies the appropriate permutation to the classes before splitting the data.